 Located a few miles southwest of Irvine Regional Park, Peters Canyon Regional Park is a stunningly natural canyon area offering visitors eight miles of hiking, biking, and equestrian trails.
 Its varied riparian and coastal grassland habitats and clean, well-maintained paths invite locals looking for a quick getaway from city life.

-While some areas of vegetation are still struggling to regrow after the Canyon II fire last October, many of the trails still offer beautiful greenery.
 Peters Canyon Creek Nature Trail is beloved for its groves of black willows, cottonwoods, and seasonal creek.
 The wildlife population is lush throughout the park, and coyotes, raccoons, rabbits, and deer may be seen.
 Keep an eye out, however, for some of the canyon’s more dangerous residents.
 Occasional sightings of rattlesnakes and mountain lions have been reported, but no harm has come to visitors.

 Due to the types of habitats located in the canyon, shade is very limited on most trails.
 Be sure to start your hike early in the morning or on an exceptionally cool day, and bring lots of water!